Robotic Contact Juggling: Experiments

 Our throwing and catching example is inspired by pole throwing, catching, and balancing by quadcopters~\cite{Brescianini2013}.
 The idea is to throw the pole with nonzero angular velocity so that, after a high-friction, inelastic impact with a stationary horizontal surface, the pole has just enough kinetic energy to rotate to the upright position at zero velocity, at which point it can be stabilized in the vertical position.

-To plan a throw, catch, and balance of an ellipse, we adapted Eq.~(42) from \cite{Brescianini2013} to derive a pre-impact state of the ellipse that, after impact with a stationary horizontal hand, would rotate the ellipse to the vertical position at a desired location.
+To plan a throw, catch, and balance of an ellipse, we adapted Eq.~(42) from \cite{Brescianini2013} to derive a pre-impact state of the ellipse that, after inelastic impact with a stationary horizontal hand, would leave the ellipse with just enough kinetic energy to rotate to the vertical position at the desired location on the hand.
 We then used shooting to plan a rolling carry by the hand from an initial rest state to a release state of the ellipse that would carry the ellipse by ballistic free flight to the planned pre-impact state.

-For the hand's trajectory, we chose a trapezoidal acceleration profile for the hand's three degrees of freedom, specified by the duration of the carry $t_{\text{throw}}$, the $x$ acceleration of the hand in the body frame ${^h a_{sh,x}}$, and the rotational acceleration of the hand in the body frame ${^h \alpha_{sh,y}}$.
-Note that the hand can still accelerate in the $z$ direction of the $\{s\}$ frame if $\ey_{sh} \ne \{0,\pi\}$.
+We used a trapezoidal acceleration profile for the hand's three degrees of freedom, specified by the duration of the carry $t_{\text{throw}}$, the $x$ acceleration of the hand in the body frame ${^h a_{sh,x}}$, and the rotational acceleration of the hand in the body frame ${^h \alpha_{sh,y}}$.
 At the release state, the hand accelerates away from the object and moves to its catching position.
 Because the duration of the throw is short, we performed the throw open-loop.
 Robustness to small errors in execution comes from the LQR balance controller that turns on after the ellipse impacts the hand.

 Snapshots from a throw, catch, and balance are shown in Figure~\ref{fig:rolling_throw_to_catch}, and a trial is shown in the supplemental video.